 - Diarrhoea or constipation

-- Rose-coloured spots on chest after week 1, which maybe difficult to see initially
+- Rose-coloured spots on the chest after week 1, which may be difficult to notice initially

 - Loss of appetite

 These symptoms can range from mild to severe, on the basis of factors that include health, age and vaccination history.